thethythy/Mnemopwd/README.rst

-With PIP just hit in a terminal: ``pip install MnemoPwd`` For uninstalling just hit in a terminal: ``pip uninstall MnemoPwd`` Do not forget to delete configuration files and the database directory (see configuration explanation).
+With PIP just hit in a terminal: ``pip install MnemoPwd`` For uninstalling just hit in a terminal: ``pip uninstall MnemoPwd``

 For more information about PIP see https://pip.readthedocs.io/.